TonichaB/Habit-Tracker/README.md

 - git push - This is the final command used to push all committed entries to the repository on github.

 #### Local Cloning

+In order to clone this repository to be used locally please follow these steps:<br>

+1. At the top of this page select *<> Clone* to open the drop down menu, and make sure that *HTTPS* is selected.
+2. Copy the repository link shown to the clipboard.
+3. Open your IDE of choice (**git must be installed**).
+4. Type the following into the IDE terminal: 'git clone *paste the copied git url*' <br>

+The project will now be cloned to your local machine for use.
+If you wish to run the project within your terminal run the following command: '*python run.py*'

 #### Google Sheets Set Up